Food allergies are extremely common. In fact, they affect around 5% of adults and 8% of children — and these percentages are rising (1).

 Like other allergies, a wheat allergy can result in digestive distress, hives, vomiting, rashes, swelling and, in severe cases, anaphylaxis.

-However, a true wheat allergy causes an immune response to one of the hundreds of proteins found in wheat.
+However, a true wheat allergy is caused by an immune response to one of the hundreds of proteins found in wheat.
 This reaction can be severe and sometimes even fatal (36).

 On the other hand, celiac disease and non-celiac gluten sensitivity are not life threatening.
 They are caused by an abnormal immune reaction to one specific protein — gluten — that also happens to be found in wheat (37).